RocketChat/Rocket.Chat.Java.SDK/LIVECHATDOC.md

 - Some methods are required to be called after receiving callbacks from other methods.
 Example : login or register can only be called after connect callback.
 - Priority decides which must methods should be called before other methods.
+- For room object,it can be given as follow.
+1. login
+2. subscribeLiveChatRoom if agent is not connected before else getAgentData (after receiving callback from login)
+3. subscribeRoom,subscribeTyping (after receiving callback from step 2)
+4. Any other method

 1. login